inkymaze/myProductHunt/README.md

 ### User Profile Pages

 When logged in the user profile can be reached by clicking on the username in the header.
 This will only appear when there is an active user.
-The edit button allows the user to change there image and/or there username
+The edit button allows the user to change their image and/or their username
 ![homescreen](https://res.cloudinary.com/dbyoymbpd/image/upload/c_scale,w_1366/v1508974280/Screen_Shot_2017-10-25_at_4.30.22_PM_zt1ec0.png)

 ### Future Improvements